Event-AHU/VTF_PAR/README.md

 ## Training and Testing
-Use the following code to learn a model for MARS Dataset:\\
+Use the following code to learn a model for MARS Dataset:\n Training
-Training
 ```
 python ./dataset/preprocess/mars.py